janmuldner1-svg/ICCM/README.md

 ## License
 The project is distributed under the MIT license, more information on the license can be found in the LICENSE.txt file.

-## Contacts
-If you have any questions you can contact the following email address: joelle@dontcontactme.gmail.com

 ## Acknowledgements
 The original idea for this project came from Space4Good.
 This company is among other things involved in deforestation monitoring for various Indonesian entities.
 Throughout the creation of this project we were in contact with Ramadhan from Space4Good, whom provided us with very helpful feedback.

-This project was created by students from Wageningen University and Research during the course Geoscripting.
+This short-term project was created by students of Wageningen University and Research under the course Geoscripting.

+## Contacts
+If you have any questions, you can contact the following email address: joelle@dontcontactme.gmail.com